 What is a neurosynaptic chip?

-For traditional computer architectures, it takes a supercomputer to perform these tasks, consuming massive amounts of power in the process.
-Neurosynaptic chips make this possible with a tenth of the energy requirements.
+In a traditional computer architecture, a supercomputer would be required to perform these tasks, consuming massive amounts of power in the process.
+Neurosynaptic chips could make this possible with a tenth of the energy requirements.